 Bottling feelings inside oneself is not healthy.
 It increases anxiety and depression.
 Let your children find comfort within you.
 Be the shoulder your child can cry on.

 Parents should not compare their children to others.
 Though most parents do.
 This is a big no no. Children always want to look the best in front of their parents.
 By telling them to be like others, you are destroying their confidence.
 They will always feel like they are not enough.
 Children need to accept themselves.
 You could show them how to develop to their utmost potential without making them lose confidence at home and outdoors.
 Always tell them you love them and you are proud of them.
+This should fill their bucket, rather than bring them down.
 Everything should be balanced.

 Parents can make common mistakes that affect children negatively as they grow up.
 Avoid these mistakes and create positive bonds with your children.
 One day, they will grow up, and you want their childhood memories to be positive.
 Trust your child, and let them grow up to be great people.